eloquent/lockbox-php/CONTRIBUTING.md

 # Contributing

-**Lockbox** is open source software; contributions from the community are encouraged.
+**Lockbox for PHP** is open source software; contributions from the community are encouraged.
 Please take a moment to read these guidelines before submitting changes.

 ### Code style